Silent Comedy Gala with Stephen Mangan

 This year’s headline feature is Charlie Chaplin’s The Kid (1921), a landmark in film history and Chaplin’s first full-length masterpiece.
 Hilarious, heartfelt, and unforgettable, The Kid captures Chaplin at the peak of his creative powers, blending visual comedy with deep emotional resonance.

 The film’s original score, composed by Chaplin himself, will be performed live by the Bristol Ensemble in a specially arranged 16-player version, conducted by maestro Guenter A. Buchwald.
-The evening also features two riotous short comedies: Buster Keaton’s The Boat (1921), with an original score performed live by Rick Wakeman, whose virtuosic musicianship adds both grandeur and mischief to Keaton’s nautical masterpiece.
-Laurel & Hardy’s Leave ’Em Laughing (1928), performed with live accompaniment by the acclaimed European Silent Screen Virtuosi, bringing infectious energy and finesse to this side-splitting gem.
+The evening also features two riotous short comedies: Buster Keaton’s The Boat (1921), with improvised live piano by Rick Wakeman, whose virtuosic musicianship adds both grandeur and mischief to Keaton’s nautical masterpiece.
+Laurel & Hardy’s Leave ’Em Laughing (1928), performed with live accompaniment by the acclaimed European Silent Screen Virtuosi, bringing infectious energy to this side-splitting gem.
 With additional surprises in store and the vibrant Sing Out Bristol choir joining the lineup, audiences are in for a treat.

-Adding to the festive spirit, guests are invited to arrive early and enjoy live 1920s-style entertainment in the Beacon’s foyer from the Jack Calloway Jazz & Dance Band, performing toe-tapping tunes to transport you straight back to the roaring twenties.
+Adding to the festive spirit, guests are invited to arrive early and enjoy live 1920s-style entertainment in the Beacon’s foyer from the Jack Calloway & The Midnight Creepers, performing toe-tapping tunes to transport you straight back to the roaring twenties.

 A night of song, laughter, and cinematic magic – all on the big screen, just as it was meant to be.